haroldopaulino/BLE_Insight__iOS_App/README.md

 - Clean App / Domain / Data / Presentation separation
 - Mobile tooling for embedded and IoT debugging

-For employers, this repository shows the ability to build mobile software that interacts with real wireless hardware, which is valuable for iOS, BLE, IoT, embedded, firmware, and connected-device engineering roles.

 ---

 ## Project Overview